-Maryland online sports betting has been live for two months, and things are off to a roaring start for its first seven online sportsbooks.
-Four of those sportsbooks have partnerships with retail casinos in Maryland, while the remaining three gained access through partnerships with other state-approved venues.
+Maryland online sports betting has been live for over two months, and things are off to a roaring start for its first eight online sportsbooks.
+Four of those sportsbooks have partnerships with retail casinos in Maryland, while the remaining four gained access through partnerships with other state-approved venues.

-The final two in-state casinos, Ocean Downs Casino and Rocky Gap Casino Resort, remain on the sidelines as hundreds of millions of dollars are wagered each month in Maryland.
+The final two in-state casinos, Ocean Downs Casino and Rocky Gap Casino Resort, remain on the sidelines as hundreds of millions of dollars are wagered monthly in Maryland.

 Ocean Downs & Rocky Gap without online sportsbook partnerships

 Online sports betting in Maryland began on Nov.
-23. There are still just seven online sportsbooks, but four are expected to be added soon.
+23. There are still just seven online sportsbooks, but five are expected to be added soon.

 Ocean Downs Casino features an onsite retail sportsbook thanks to its partnership with TwinSpires.
 However, the horse race betting authority closed online sportsbook operations in six states in 2022, opting to focus on expanding its track presence instead.